savonet/liquidsoap/doc/content/build.md

 ```

 This should give you a (long!) list of all dependencies.
 Then, you can query `opam` to see
 what each dependency does.
-This particularly useful for optional dependencies on `liquidsoap-core`
+This is particularly useful for optional dependencies on `liquidsoap-core`
-which provides opt-in features, for instance `opam info soundtouch` will let you know that this
+which provide opt-in features.
+For instance `opam info soundtouch` will let you know that this
 package provides functions for changing pitch and timestretching audio data.

 Lastly, there are two types of dependencies: